 If that weren’t enough, the additional complications of flu that we already mentioned, like pneumonia, can make heart failure symptoms or heart arrhythmia much worse.

-In short, an already weakened heart can be easily overwhelmed by the stress flu puts on your body.
+In short, an already weakened heart can be easily overwhelmed by the stress the flu puts on your body.

 Preparing your heart for flu season